-Determinant details: determinants with added layers of detail, from a social-ecological perspective at the individual, relationship-, community-, and societylevel factors (the four ecological levels or influential spheres).47
+Determinant details: determinants with added layers of detail, from a socialecological perspective at the individual, relationship, community, and society-

 Ethnocentrism: consciously or unconsciously privileging one's own ethnic or racial group over others'.48

 Evidence-based: proven effective on the basis of rigorous scientific research and evaluation.
 Evidence-based (or, science-based, research-based, or proven effective) approaches are effective and efficient ways to achieve positive outcomes.
 Elements of an evidence-based approach include: